cisagov/vdp-in-fceb/README.md

 # VDPs in the US Government's (civilian) executive branch

 This repository lists the vulnerability disclosure policies (VDP) for federal civilian executive branch (FCEB) [agencies](https://cyber.dhs.gov/agencies/) under CISA's directive authority.
 Review an agency's policy for information about current scope and submission location.
+(Note that the URL under `VDP link` below is the one required by [Binding Operational Directive 20-01](https://cyber.dhs.gov/bod/20-01) and may redirect.)

-(Note that the link named below is the one required by [Binding Operational Directive 20-01](https://cyber.dhs.gov/bod/20-01) and may redirect.)
+Though the Department of Defense is not subject to BOD 20-01, DoD does have a VDP at https://hackerone.com/deptofdefense

 | **Agency Name** | **Acronym** | **VDP link**
 |  -------- | ---------------- | ------------